coloratto/Snake/README.md

 Snake
 =====

-My own version of the Snake game
+My own version of the classic Snake game